Yesterday I was weepy. It was one of those days. What can I say… I needed comfort. Comfort food. Healthy comfort food, at that.

 First, an image of everything chopped and thrown in the pressure cooker.
 That’s followed by adding the broth.
 Eh voilà.
 Soup, with a bit of steam rising off the top!

-Pop by here for other pictures of this winter veggie soup.
+Pop by here for other pictures, this time of my winter veggie soup.
+(Yes, similar.
+But you really should see the shoes!)

 Shoes Cure Blues!